Best Oscillating Tool Reviews | Buying Guide 2018

 A: Yes.
 There is the difference due to technical specifications based on for example the voltage range in your country.
 This can cause a slight difference in the internal mechanism of the oscillating tool you eventually order.
 The quality may be the same, but there would definitely be a modification to accommodate the voltage and Amperage differences.

-A: the oscillating tool oscillates at a fix oscillating angle. it’s around three degrees, you know.
+A: No the tool blade oscillates at a fix oscillating angle. it’s around three degrees, you know.
 Human body skins are elastic enough to resist this back and forth motion.
-So an oscillating tool only works at the hard and rigid material.
+So this only works at the hard and rigid material.